 After a while they march back to the kitchen.

 Pop says, Now remember, Sam and Clyde.
 “New underpants” means that you take OFF the old ones.
 You don’t just add a new pair.

 And we start to giggle.

 Giggle!
 Gushing Giggles.
 Like that water that whooshed out of the well after we primed it.
-And we get active: The twins show me their new Elmos, Mimi stuffs smelly underpants in the trash.
-(Guess she’s not going to try to recycle ’em which is very unusual for Mimi.)
-Pop gets back to his paper with a grin on his face.
+And we get active: The twins show me their new Elmos and drag me off to play Tonka Trucks and Matchbox cars with them.
+Mimi stuffs smelly underpants in the trash.
+(Guess she’s not going to try to recycle ’em which is very unusual for her.)
+Pop calls to her to come sit outside with him for a while.

-It takes giant, big minutes (which are loooooong if you’re counting, BTW) for all the chuckles and activity to bubble down again.
+It takes giant, big minutes for all the chuckles and activity to subside.

 Neato.
 Or sort of neato anyway.